Our Depression Treatment Center

-When depression becomes so severe that a person is having thoughts of self-harm or suicidality, PCH Treatment Center is able to help.
+When depression becomes so severe that a person has thoughts of self-harm or suicidality, PCH Treatment Center is able to help.
 In our milieu, we can handle clients with thoughts of self-harm who are willing to agree to our programming requirements and work to get better.
-We have helped many clients with severe depression with or without co-occurring psychological problems, especially trauma.
+We have helped many clients with severe depression with or without co-occurring psychological problems, especially trauma, by providing a multi-faceted approach to depression treatment services.

 - Comprehensive initial psychological and psychiatric assessments